-Although this option can pose challenges to the SAI in terms of staff retention, it has the benefit of providing good mobility of the professionally qualified staff into the broader public sector, and even the private sector.
-Some SAIs that have followed this route have strategically positioned this option as a pipeline of professionally qualified people for the whole of the public sector, rather than just for the SAI itself.
-OBJECTIVE OF PROFESSIONALISATION INITIATIVE To provide the SAI's staff members with a professional qualification equal to that of the broader profession (mostly the accounting and auditing profession) in the country concerned, coupled with good knowledge of the public sector and public-sector auditing.
-STANDARDS, FRAMEWORKS, POLICIES, PRACTICES OR RULES THAT MAY GUIDE THIS OPTION ISSAI 150; GUIDS 7500 to 7900; Unique public-sector or SAI competency frameworks (such as the example provided in GUID 7500); SAI mandate and, in general, the SAI's enabling legislation; Specific minimum qualification/competency requirements as per the SAI's enabling legislation / public-sector guidelines; Competency requirements set by the PAO; International Education Standards (IES); and Professional pronouncements issued by accounting and/or auditing professional institutes (IFAC accredited and others).
+STANDARDS, FRAMEWORKS, POLICIES, PRACTICES OR RULES THAT MAY GUIDE THIS OPTION ISSAI 150; GUIDS 1950 and 1951; Unique public-sector or SAI competency frameworks (such as the example provided in GUID 1950); SAI mandate and, in general, the SAI's enabling legislation; Specific minimum qualification/competency requirements as per the SAI's enabling legislation / public-sector guidelines; Competency requirements set by the PAO; International Education Standards (IES); and Professional pronouncements issued by accounting and/or auditing professional institutes (IFAC accredited and others).
 KEY PARTNERSHIPS IFAC; PAOs; Professional institutes; Regional professional bodies; and Universities / academic institutions accredited by the PAO.

-Ensuring that this option is appropriately tailored for the public sector may present a challenge.
+KEY CONSIDERATIONS Ensuring that this option is appropriately tailored for the public sector may present a challenge.
 In an ideal situation, the curriculum of the PAO (or the university that offers the educational element of the pathway) will include an appropriate focus on the public sector.
 In reality, the introduction to the public sector and the SAI environment may only receive attention during the period of practical work, in terms of both classroom training and on-the-job exposure.
-An alternative may be to require exposure to public administration during the educational element of the KEY CONSIDERATIONS pathway.
-KET CONSIDERATIONS The pathway requires recruitment in line with the PAO's minimum requirements and, since this may place the SAI in competition with other auditing firms, it may be necessary to invest in a bursary initiative.
+An alternative may be to require exposure to public administration during the educational element of the pathway.
+The pathway requires recruitment in line with the PAO's minimum requirements and, since this may place the SAI in competition with other auditing firms, it may be necessary to invest in a bursary initiative.
 At an HR policy level, it may be necessary to deal with policies around funding of studies, study leave, structuring of formal supervisor-trainee relationships, experience of logbook processes, and requirements for reporting to the PAO.
-PAOs will normally require that members, after qualification, prove an annual investment in CPD activities, either in terms CONTINUING of hours or by presenting alternative proof of competence.
-PROFESSIONAL These requirements are normally generic enough to allow DEVELOPMENT the SAI to tailor them to include a solid element specific to the public-sector environment. -
+CONTINUING PROFESSIONAL DEVELOPMENT PAOs will normally require that members, after qualification, prove an annual investment in CPD activities, either in terms of hours or by presenting alternative proof of competence.
+These requirements are normally generic enough to allow the SAI to tailor them to include a solid element specific to the public-sector environment.